 Psychology.
-An examination of the essential issues in developmental psychology with special emphasis on the nature-nurture issue, cross-culture comparisons, the phylogenetic vs. ontogenetic model, intellectual and social development, and the role of biological factors in development.
+An examination of the essential issues in developmental psychology with special emphasis on the nature-nurture issue, cross-culture comparisons, the phylogenetic vs. ontogenetic model, intellectual and social development and the role of biological factors in development.

 AS/SC/PSYC 2120 3.0 Social Psychology.
 An examination of social behaviour; experience and interaction; processes of social influence, attitude formation and change; and persuasive communication.

 AS/SC/PSYC 2130 3.0 Personality.
-A

-survey of the major theories which attempt to explain the underlying structure and dynamics of variations in individual behaviour in life situations.
+A survey of the major theories which attempt to explain the underlying structure and dynamics of variations in individual behaviour in life situations.

 AS/SC/PSYC 2210 3.0 Learning.
-A course in problems, experimental methods, and research findings in basic learning processes.
+A course in problems, experimental methods and research findings in basic learning processes.
+Prerequisite: AS/SC/PSYC 1010 6.0 with a minimum grade of C.

 AS/SC/PSYC 2220 3.0 Perception.
-A course in problems, experimental methods, and research findings in perception.
+A course in problems, experimental methods and research findings in perception.

 AS/SC/PSYC 2230 3.0 Motivation.
-A course in problems, experimental methods, and research findings in motivation.
+A course in problems, experimental methods and research findings in motivation.

 AS/SC/PSYC 2240 3.0 Physiological Psychology.
-A course in problems, experimental methods, and research findings in the biological bases of behaviour.
+A course in problems, experimental methods and research findings in the biological bases of behaviour.

 AS/SC/PSYC 3010 3.0 Research in Psychology.
-An intermediate course to provide further experience with the design, execution, analysis, and communication of psychological studies.
+An intermediate course to provide further experience with the design, execution, analysis and communication of psychological studies.
 The course builds on the foundation established in AS/SC/PSYC 1010 6.0 and further prepares students for intermediate and advanced courses oriented toward research.
 This course is highly useful preparation for many types of Honours Thesis research.